SidTheEngineer/StreamCloud/README.md

 # StreamCloud

-StreamCloud is a web application that allows you to create SoundCloud music streaming rooms and listen to music with other people.
+StreamCloud is a small SoundCloud clone that allows the user to stream and queue up tracks from SoundCloud.
+The goal of this project was to explore and demonstrate the ability of SoundCloud's API with modern JavaScript.

+## Local Setup